postsharp/PostSharp.Engineering.CodeStyle/README.md

 ## Introduction

-This directory contains centralized code-style configuration and scripts.
+This repository contains centralized code-style configurations and scripts.

+Unified base code-style is found under `Standard` directory.

+Other projects using slightly altered code-style configuration are in their own directories, respective to the name of the project.

 ## Installation